Gorilla trekking eligibility determines whether you can actually be allowed to see mountain gorillas in the wild rainforests of Africa.

 4. Physical Fitness

-Gorillas live in high-altitude mountainous areas with steep slopes and very thick rainforests and undergrowth.
+Gorillas live in high-altitude mountainous areas with steep slopes very thick rainforests and undergrowth.
 Gorilla treks are not easy and can take between 1 and 6 hours before you find the gorillas.

 This is why a good amount of physical fitness is important because the truth is you will walk and feel your legs.
 It is not a walk in the park.